Devon Energy Whale Trades Spotted - Benzinga

 What The Experts Say On Devon Energy:

-- Mizuho has decided to maintain their Buy rating on Devon Energy, which currently sits at a price target of $92.
+- Barclays has decided to maintain their Equal-Weight rating on Devon Energy, which currently sits at a price target of $90.

+- Evercore ISI Group downgraded its action to In-Line with a price target of $80

 - Raymond James has decided to maintain their Strong Buy rating on Devon Energy, which currently sits at a price target of $102.